 In 2016, the N.C.
 General Assembly law passed requiring the UNC Board of Governors to establish eight lab schools aimed at improving student performance in low-performing schools.
 The legislation was modified in 2017 to require the creation of nine lab schools rather than eight.
 The System has 15 institutions that offer educator-preparation programs.

 The establishment of the UNC System laboratory schools provides the opportunity to redefine and strengthen university partnerships with public schools, improve student outcomes, and provide high quality teacher and principal training.
-The lab schools will partner directly with local school districts to promote evidence-based teaching and school leadership, while offering real-world experience to the next generation of teachers and principals.
+The UNC System Office selects universities that will utilize their Colleges of Education to establish and operate lab schools.
+The lab schools will then partner directly with local school districts to promote evidence-based teaching and school leadership, while offering real-world experience to the next generation of teachers and principals.
 UNC System Lab Schools will serve every part of the UNC System mission — teaching, research, and public service.

 Operating Lab Schools